imzqqq/chat/shared/ios/README.md

 open Chat.xcworkspace     # Open Xcode
 ```

----

-## Flow

-A free, open-source iOS Flow client.

-### Building

-To build Flow:

-- Select the top-level "Flow" item in Xcode and change the team in each target's "Signing & Capabilities" settings to your own

-All dependencies are managed using [Swift Package Manager](https://swift.org/package-manager) and will automatically be installed by Xcode.

 ### Flow Push Notifications

 Push notifications will not work in development builds of Flow unless you host your own instance of [flow-apns] and change the `pushSubscriptionEndpointURL` constants in [IdentityService.swift] to its URL.